verifereum/verifereum/README.md

 ## Getting Started

-1. Install and polyml from source
+1. Install and build Poly/ML from source (or use a packaged version if applicable)

     i.
-Download the source code from the polyml github repository
+Download the source code from the Poly/ML GitHub repository

     ```bash
     wget https://github.com/polyml/polyml/archive/refs/heads/master.zip -O poly-master.zip;